ajmalhasan/file-format-management/README.md

 # File Format Management

 >This is a sample Java web project that shows how Aspose APIs can assist in document creation, formatting, processing and conversion in different formats like spread sheets, word and pdf documents.
-This project creates reports in MS Excel, PDF, HTML and PNG formats against some selected criteria.
+This project creates reports in MS Excel, PDF, HTML and PNG formats against selected criteria.
 <hr>

 For this sample project Aspose.Cells for JAVA has been used.
-For programmers guide you, can visit following link:
+For programmers guide following link can be visited:

 http://www.aspose.com/docs/display/cellsjava/Programmers+Guide